What not to do in Porto

 Not to do in Porto: visit Lello bookstore

 Lello bookstore is an ex-libris of Porto and has been recognized as one of the most beautiful bookshops by several entities and personalities.
-Besides, it is strongly associated with the imagery of the Harry Potter saga, since its staircase inspired the author, J.K.Rowling, to create the Flourish and Blotts.
+It is also associated with the Harry Potter saga, since its staircase inspired the author, J.K.Rowling, to create the Flourish and Blotts.

 However, Lello bookstore no longer serves its original function of bookshop, as admission is subject to payment and due waiting in line.
-It is always, always packed with people so you won’t be able to take decent photos.
-It has also become a point of merchandising to everything that relates to the story of the boy who lived.
+It is always packed with people so you won’t be able to take decent photos.

 So, if you are an unconditional fan of Harry Potter, visit it.
 If you have a particular interest in architecture, visit it, as it is surely one of the most emblematic buildings of Porto’s neo-Gothic.
 If you don’t meet any of these requirements, visiting Lello bookstore is definitely a not to do in Porto.